-- 1.The PHA has-established informal review procedures for applicants to the Section 8 tenant-based assistance program and informal hearing procedures for families assisted by the Section 8 tenant-based assistance program in addition to federal requirements found at 24 CFR 982. - 2.
-The PHA office allows residents and/or applicants to Section 8 or assisted families, to contact the following office(s) to initiate the informal review and informal hearing processes: - a.
-PHA main administrative at 401 Wythe Street
+1. The PHA has not established informal review procedures for applicants to the Section 8 tenant-based assistance program and informal hearing procedures for families assisted by the Section 8 tenant-based assistance program in addition to federal requirements found at 24 CFR 982.

+- 2. The PHA office allows residents and/or applicants to Section 8 or assisted families, to contact the following office(s) to initiate the informal review and informal hearing processes: - a.
+PHA main administrative at 600 N. Fairfax Street - b.
+PHA's HCVP Office located at 18 Roth Street, Alexandria, VA